codejake/codejake/README.md

 ### Hi there 👋

-I am a network engineer and programmer that manages a lot of stuff in a large education network.
+I am a network engineer and programmer that makes and manages a lot of stuff in a large education network.

 I am in the Eugene, Oregon area.
 Feel free to say hello, especially if you're local.

 I primarily work with:
 - 🐍 Python
+- 🕸️ JavaScript/TypeScript (mostly backend API stuff with Bun, these days)
 - 🪵 Graylog
 - 🔥 Fortigate
+- 🌲 Juniper Mist
+- 🌲 Juniper JunOS
-- 🤬 Cisco junk (IOS * and AireOS)
+- 🤬 ~~Cisco junk (IOS * and AireOS)~~
-- 🌲 Juniper
 - 🐚 shell
 - 🦫 Go
-- 🕸️ JavaScript/TypeScript (mostly backend Node/Express)
 - 🕵🏻‍♂️ APIs and API reverse engineering
 - 🤖 Ansible
 - 🔋 Powershell
 - 📈 SQL
 - 🧑‍🤝‍🧑 Active Directory

+I used to do:

-I've also used with Ruby (regular and Rails), Swift, Objective C, and so on.
+- C#, ASP.net, Ruby (regular and Rails), Swift, Objective C, UNIX C, Turbo C++, Windows C++, 68K ASM, and so on. 😂

-Despite being a "UNIX Guy", I used to do some Windows stuff, long ago!

 - I once did a ton of C#/.net/ASP.NET, primarily building backend management websites and low-level LDAP code (most of System.DirectoryServices didn't exist back then)
 - Wrote misc apps, including video game "trainers" in C++ (MFC, etc) 😎
 - Some NT kernel programming (NT 4 and 2000 era) 👴🏻